 - You have been removed from the United States (deported), are under a removal order, or have been in removal proceedings in the past.

-If there are issues that may prevent naturalization or even potentially lead to referral to immigration enforcement, it’s far better to wait to see what happens today in Congress.
-I have a number of clients that I have advised to do just that: wait, especially if certain disqualifying circumstances will no longer be relevant if the pending bill is enacted.
+If there are issues that may prevent naturalization or even potentially lead to referral to immigration enforcement, it’s far better to wait to see what happens in Congress.
+I have a number of clients that I have advised to do just that: wait, especially if certain disqualifying circumstances will no longer be relevant if a fix is enacted.

 The Differences: Cost, Time, Anxiety